qwerinope/qweribot/README.md

 Commands and items can be disabled and enabled by admins with the [`enable` and `disable` commands](#administrative-commands).
 Not all Commands can be disabled, the `DISABLEABLE` field below shows if they can or can't.
 Items can always be disabled.

+Commands can have special aliases, these don't require the prefix.
+Special aliases have curly brackets around them in this document.
+For example: `{blastin}` on silver bullets.

 A full list of Commands can be found [here](#commands-1)

 ### Timeouts and ghost whispers